chauhanr/cloud-foundry-notes/1-bosh-concepts.md

 Cloud Foundry is encapsulated in a BOSH release and is present in the cf-deployments project Example of an instance group are Diego cell, cloud controller etc.

-Cloud Foundry is encapsulated in a BOSH release and is present in the cf-deployment project.

 ### Deployments

 BOSH deploys software to the actual machine using what is called a deployment manifest which is